Traces from the Anthropocene - Research Pavilion 2019

 Climate change has raised general awareness of the impact of human activity on the environment.
 Ecological degradation induced by anthropogenic factors such as microplastics, contamination of the soil or the successive disappearance of pollinating insects have become major sources of concern.
 Under the umbrella title Traces from the Anthropocene, this research cell addresses the social and ecological consequences of human footprint through art.
 The work proceeds within two parallel subprojects entitled Working with Soil and Insects among Us.

 Insects among Us targets cultural practices that emerge from encounters between humans and insects.
-Drawing from methods of insect observation and the history of entomology, our project considers conditions of visibility from an ontological perspective and investigates social processes of disregard and emotional alienation using Kafka’s Metamorphosis as a starting point.
-The work results in a series of experiential visual and audio installations that highlight the fragility of our socially constructed lifeworld.
+Drawing from methods of insect observation and the history of entomology, our project considers conditions of visibility from an ontological perspective.
+The work results in a series of experiential visual and audio installations that make manifest the fragility of our socially constructed lifeworld.

 Research cell contact persons: Maarit Mäkelä, Aalto ARTS Helsinki, Tuula Närhinen Uniarts Helsinki